postman-open-technologies/lifecycle/blueprints/landscape-mapping.md

 API RBAC - Providing guidance for how RBAC should be applied to APIs.

 ## Workspace
-Understanding where work on API is occurring is needed to be able to standardize, observe, and govern the API development process.
-API workspaces are where you will find the artifacts developers are using to design, develop, and sustain APIs, and provide what is needed to observe operations, but then also begin to steer things in any particular direction.
-These are the common elements where you will find work occurring on APIs, and are where leadership should look for what is needed to observe operations and move things forward.

 - Team Workspace - Establishing and properly setting up a dedicated workspace for each API helps ensure there is always a single place to go to find everything that is happening with an API across it~s entire lifecycle.
 - Github Repository - Having a dedicated Github repository for an API provides a single place where code and other artifacts can be managed, with a pipeline, issues, and other supporting elements an API will need to operate.